jmercouris/IPSRC/README.rst

 means that the server will obtain its IP address, encrypt it, and push it to a Git repository.

-Your client configuration will look something like the following:
+Your client configuration will look something like the following (for an example, please see client_configuration.ini):

 .. code-block:: ini